 This artistic choice was likely made due to memory limitations on Nintendo 64 cartridges; however, this added considerably to the atmosphere and uniqueness of the game.
 The gibberish like speech would go on to become a staple of the series to the point where when the series moved over to the Xbox 360 (a system more than capable of handling speech) with Banjo and Kazooie Nuts and Bolts the team opted to stick with gibberish.

 In addition this manner of speech has influenced many a games.
 Rare themselves re-used the trope in Grabbed by the Ghoulies.

 Stop 'N' Swop

 Stop 'N' Swop is an incomplete feature in Banjo-Kazooie.
-During development of the game the team at Rare learned that if you yanked out an N64 cartridge without shutting off the power the game would retain memory for a few seconds.
+During development of the game, the team at Rare learned that if the N64 cartridge was pulled out without shutting off the power, the game would retain memory for a few seconds.
 The team intended to incorporate this "feature" into the game proving a hook for the game's sequel.
-After collecting 100 jiggys Mumbo shows Banjo and Kazooie a movie showing the duo reaching inaccessible areas saying that this will be poossible in the sequel Banjo-Tooie.
+After collecting 100 Jiggies, Mumbo shows Banjo and Kazooie a movie showing the duo reaching inaccessible areas saying that this will be poossible in the sequel Banjo-Tooie.
 At first it was unknown how this games would could connect, but eventually hackers discovered menu titled "Stop 'N' Swop" in the game code that would of allowed Banjo to get these items.
 Shortly after the game was released, Nintendo released a newer model N64 that significantly shortened the length of time a cart-less N65 could hold data.
 Rare conceded and the Stop N Swap feature was canned, only to be resurrected nearly ten years later.